 - Have easy access to the major trading hubs, with the ability to open forex trading accounts with brokers in these hubs.

 - Countries with a sound technology backbone which can support the placement of servers and systems required to enhance the forex trading experience.

 - Countries with easy and unlimited access to any payment system offered by the forex brokers.

 - Countries that have a solid financial technology presence.

-- Countries with no restriction on forex trading activity.
+- Countries with no restrictions on forex trading activity.

-Only very few countries can fulfil all the criteria spelt out.
-However, if a country can fulfil four out of the six listed criteria, it can still be classified as one of the best countries to trade forex.
+Only very few countries can fulfill all the criteria spelled out.
+However, if a country can fulfill four out of the six listed criteria, it can still be classified as one of the best countries to trade forex.

-In conclusion, forex trading online is indeed a complex business which goes beyond simply opening an account, funding it and trading with a click of a few buttons on the computer.
+In conclusion, forex trading online is indeed a complex business that goes beyond simply opening an account, funding it, and trading with a click of a few buttons on the computer.
 A lot of factors come into play.
-These have to come together to provide the entire environment that can support the forex brokerages, financial technology companies and software providers that deliver access to the market on one hand, and the forex traders who constitute the end-users on the other.
+These have to come together to provide the entire environment that can support the forex brokerages, financial technology companies, and software providers that deliver access to the market on one hand, and the forex traders who constitute the end-users on the other.

 Traders in some countries will find themselves unable to compete at a particular level with traders from well-developed countries due to gaps in technology, payment access, and infrastructure.
 But the situation can be managed as companies that have seen these gaps are creating solutions to fill these needs.
 For instance, the development of the forex virtual private server technology is allowing traders in technologically-challenged countries to get above the limitations and still trade as if they were in resource-rich countries.